50 Interesting & Fun Facts About Arizona State You Should Know

 Arizona may be full of cacti, but that doesn't mean you can do anything to change or move them.
 If you want to cut down a cactus in the state, you need to get a permit first.

-If you cut down any cactus, but particularly the rare and prized Saguaro cactus, you'll risk up to 25 years in prison.
+If you cut down any cactus, particularly the rare and prized Saguaro cactus, you'll risk up to 25 years in prison and a hefty fine.
 Even if you own the land the cactus is growing on, you need permission before you pull out the saw.

 Funny Facts About Arizona

-A red English phone booth beside a lake with a granite bridge behind it
+A red phone booth beside water and metal poles, with a granite bridge behind it

 Lake Havasu's London Bridge was shipped from London and has been in use since 1971

 The bola tie (also called the bolo tie) is traditionally a leather cord with metal attached to the ends.
-The bola tie is then fastened around the neck with a metal clip of some sort.
+The bola tie is then fastened around the neck with a metal clip.
 You'll find them in most stores that sell clothing and souvenir items.

 A black and orange reptile with half of its body on a rock in a desert